vanessabrazuna/Keyboard/README.md

 <a align="center">![Keyboard (Community)](https://i.imgur.com/g5d70Ir.png)</a>

-## Sobre o Projeto
+## About the project

 <br>

-<p>Projeto criado em aula pela Rocketseat simulando um teclado de piano utilizando javaScript moderno.</p>
+<p>Rocketseat project created in class simulating a piano keyboard using modern javaScript.</p>

 <br>

-## Tecnologias Utilizadas
+## Technologies Used

 <br>